No written spec

 Adversarial reviewers, parallel writers, cross-provider runs.
 Spend compute on the risky surfaces.

 No new UI.
-The orchestrator runs in your CLI (Claude Code or Pi) and writes artifacts into a pipeline folder in the repo.
+The orchestrator runs in your CLI (Claude Code) and writes artifacts into a pipeline folder in the repo.
 Your team reads them like any other file.

 One person runs many pipelines at once.
 Review when done.